Government happy with all four remaining contenders to buy Chelsea

 The heads of the four consortiums met with Chelsea’s board executives last week, aiming to gather as much information as possible amid the fine-tuning of their bids.

-The 55-year-old was then sanctioned by the UK Government on March 10, with Downing Street claiming to have proven his links to Russian president Vladimir Putin.
+The 55-year-old was then sanctioned by the UK government on 10 March, with Downing Street claiming to have proven his links to Russian president Vladimir Putin.

 Abramovich cannot profit from Chelsea’s sale, but had already vowed to write off the club’s £1.5billion debt.